Skip to main content

 Disputes (if applicable)

-• Under Review: The dispute case for the payment is currently under review with the issuing bank.
-Disputes usually take about 90 days at most to reach a decision and as soon as an update comes in, you will be automatically notified over email.
-HoneyBook's Disputes Resolution Team is available to help.
+The dispute case for the payment is currently under review with the issuing bank.
+Disputes usually take about 90 days at most to reach a decision.

-• Held for dispute: The payment was applied to the balance of an open dispute.
+The payment was applied to the balance of an open dispute.
 This status is not visible to your clients.
 It's only visible to you for payment tracking purposes, and it does not indicate that the payment itself is being disputed.
-Check your email for more details, and HoneyBook's Disputes Resolution Team is available to help.

-• Processed for dispute: The payment was applied to a closed dispute where the issuing bank ruled in the cardholder's favor.
+The payment was applied to a closed dispute where the issuing bank ruled in the cardholder's favor.
 This status is not visible to your clients.
 It's only visible to you for payment tracking purposes, and it does not indicate that the payment itself was disputed.
-Check your email for more details, and HoneyBook's Disputes Resolution Team is available to help.

-• Dispute won: The issuing bank ruled in your favor for a dispute the cardholder initiated.
+The issuing bank ruled in your favor for a dispute the cardholder initiated.
 If this payment amount was withdrawn or held, you should receive the full amount back.
-Check your email for more details about the ruling.

-• Dispute partially won: The issuing bank ruled partially in your favor for a dispute the cardholder initiated.
+The issuing bank ruled partially in your favor for a dispute the cardholder initiated.
 If the won amount was withdrawn or held, you should receive this partial amount back.
-Check your email for more details about the ruling.

-• Dispute Lost: The issuing bank ruled in the cardholder's favor for the dispute.
-You won't receive any amount of this payment back and will incur a $10 dispute fee.
-You can check your email for more details about the ruling.
+The issuing bank ruled in the cardholder's favor for the dispute.
+You won’t receive any amount of this payment back, including the $10 dispute fee that was already included in the total due.

 Payment processing times